-Has man already begun to change the global climate?
+8. Has man already begun to change the global climate?

-The instrumental record of surface temperature is fragmentary until the mid-nineteenth century, after which it slowly improves Because of different methods of measurement, historical records have to be harmonised with modern observations, introducing some uncertainty Despite these problems we believe that a real warming of the globe of $0.3^{\circ}$ C - $0.6^{\circ}$ C has taken place over the last century, any bias due to urbanisation is likely to be less than $0.05^{\circ}$ C
+8.0.1 The instrumental record of surface temperature is fragmentary until the mid- nineteenth century, after which it slowly improves.
+Because of different methods of measurement, historical records have to be harmonized with modern observations, introducing some uncertainty.
+Despite these problems we believe that a real warming of the globe of $0.3^{\circ}C$ - $0.6^{\circ}C$ has taken place over the last century; any bias due to urbanization is likely to be less than $0.05^{\circ}C$ .

-Moreover since 1900 similar temperature increases are seen in three independent data sets one collected over land and two over the oceans Figure 11 shows current estimates of smoothed global-mean surface temperature over land and ocean since 1860 Confidence in the record has been increased by their similarity to recent satellite measurements of mid-tropospheric temperatures
+8.0.2 Moreover since 1900 similar temperature increases are seen in three independent data sets: one collected over land and two over the oceans.
+The figure below shows current estimates of smoothed global mean surface temperature over land and ocean since 1860.
+Confidence in the records has been increased by their similarity to recent satellite measurements of mid-tropospheric temperatures.